 I furthered my interest in engaged research in my work with the Wellcome Centre for Cultures & Environments of Health (University of Exeter).
 The Centre’s vision was to conduct transdisciplinary engaged research focussing on collaborations and co-creation that brought together professional researchers and people with first-hand experience of the issues being researched to create innovative engaged research communities.

 My teaching interests focus on engaged research, engagement through digital and traditional media, writing for different audiences and embedding engagement in scientists' practice,

 I spent two years (2016-17) at the University of Western Australia as a Lecturer in Science Communication.
-With just one colleague, we delivered teaching on units from first to third year undergraduate level to approximately 1000 students a year and re-started the UWA Masters in Science Communication programme.

 Outside academic life, I’ve been a volunteer in the international Café Scientifique movement since 2003, when I started the cafe scientifique in Bristol.
 Café scientifique offers the chance for members of the public and working scientists to meet in informal, non-academic venues to have a conversation about the latest research and issues in science and technology.